habedi/template-python-project-repo/README.md

 - `bin/`: scripts and executables for command line use
 - `data/`: data files and datasets
-- `src/`: source code and notebooks
+- `src/`: source code files
+- `notebooks/`: Jupyter notebooks files
+- `models/`: trained models and model files
 - `tests/`: test files for the source code
 - `pyproject.toml`: project metadata and dependencies
 - `LICENSE`: license information
-- `CHANGELOG.md`: log of notable changes
 - `README.md`: project information and instructions

 Feel free to modify the structure to fit your needs.